U.S. imposes sanctions on Russian oligarchs, officials for 'malign activity'

 The sanctions could potentially hurt the Russian economy, especially the financial and energy sectors, and are part of Washington’s effort to hold Russia to account for allegedly interfering in the election, which Moscow denies.

+Shares in aluminum producer Rusal were down 2.2 percent on Moscow’s exchange after the company was named on the sanctions list.

+Russian state companies under the U.S. sanctions will receive additional government support, Interfax cited Russia’s Industry and Trade Minister Denis Manturov as saying.

 U.S. intelligence agencies say Russia used hacking and propaganda in an effort eventually aimed at favoring Trump over Democrat Hillary Clinton.

-Trump denies allegations his election campaign colluded with Moscow.
+Special Counsel Robert Mueller is investigating whether Trump’s campaign colluded with Russia in the 2016 election, something that Trump denies.
+Mueller has indicted 13 Russians and three organizations in his probe.

 Trump has faced fierce criticism - including from fellow Republicans - for doing too little to punish Russia for the election meddling, aggression in Ukraine, and support of President Bashar al-Assad in Syria’s civil war.

-Trump angered many members of Congress by failing for months to implement sanctions on Russia that lawmakers passed nearly unanimously last year.
+He angered many members of Congress by failing for months to implement sanctions on Russia that lawmakers passed nearly unanimously last year.

 But pressure for Washington to take action against Russia has been mounting in a series of disputes reminiscent of Cold War tensions.

-Putin’s government was blamed for the poisoning of a former Russian double agent living in close U.S. ally Britain last months, and the United States and several European states announced plans to expel more than 100 Russian diplomats in response.
+Putin’s government has been blamed for the poisoning of a former Russian double agent living in Britain last month and the United States and several European states announced plans to expel more than 100 Russian diplomats in response.

+In February, the White House blamed Russia for the international “NotPetya” cyber attack, which has been called the most destructive and costly in history.

+On March 15, the Trump administration said it would impose sanctions on 19 people and five entities, including Russian intelligence services, for cyber attacks stretching back at least two years.

 Reporting by Lesley Wroughton and Patricia Zengerle; Additionatl reporting by Doina Chiacu, Tim Ahmann and Susan Heavey; Writing by Alistair Bell; Editing by Yara Bayoumy and Bill Trott